RobDWaller/robdwaller.github.io/_talks/handle-code-complexity.md

 ## Talk Description

-The primary aim of this talk is to show developers how to spot code complexity and how to produce code which minimises complexity.
-And it is hoped this will help developers and businesses avoid costly re-writes or project cancellations.
+The aim of this talk is to highlight the importance of complexity management in software development.
+It will show developers how to spot code complexity and minimises it.
+This will help developers and businesses avoid costly re-writes or project cancellations.
 The talk covers three areas:

 **What is Code Complexity?**

 Software by its nature is complex, vastly complex in fact.
 It is though a pointless and futile endeavour to consider all the dependencies which are required to produce working software.
-Instead when discussing code complexity we need to focus on individual projects and codebases.
-And of primary importance is how simple, understandable, testable and extendable code is.
+Instead this talk will focus on complexity in terms of individual projects and codebases.

 **How to Spot Code Complexity**

 There are two ways to spot code complexity, tooling and manual analysis.
-The former relies on metrics such as Cyclomatic Complexity, N-Path Complexity and CRAP Scores.
-These metrics can be linked to Continuos Integration pipelines and trigger alerts when thresholds are breached.
-They can provide an early warning system for the emergence of complexity, but they do not provide a complete answer.
+The former relies on metrics such as Cyclomatic Complexity.
+These metrics can provide an early warning system for the emergence of complexity, but they do not provide a complete answer.
 Developers also need to learn how to spot the signs of complexity by reading code and analysing its design.
+The talk will review which metrics and tools help manage complexity, and provide code examples which highlight the telltale signs of complexity.

 **Code Isolation**

 Code Isolation is the core design principle which aims to minimise code complexity.
-It is the bedrock on top of which Clean Architecture sits, and its core principle is "A should not know about B or C or anything else."
+It is the bedrock on which Clean Architecture sits, and its basic principle is "A should not know about B or C or anything else."
 The overall aim is to isolate domains and units of code so they are simple, readable, testable and extendable.
+The talk will provide practical examples of how to write isolated code so as to reduce complexity.

 ## Notes